DigitalCaesar/CleanArchitectureSample/README.md

 - throw an exception and handle in exception handling middleware
 - use MediatR pipeline* to return results

+### Bonus Adding missing repositories and validations

+Notes
+- ValueObjects are too much.
+To create, you get a result, you must check if the result was successful, then you must check if the value is null to satisfy the compiler.
+Why not just return the value and check for null as success?

 ## Credit
 Milan Jovanovic